appfoundry/Reliant/SwiftDraft/Documentation/Design.md

 Reliant/Swift requires Swift 2.
 The initial draft was created by Mike Seghers in January 2016 and aims to port Reliant/ObjC's main ideas to Swift.

-The main protocol is in Reliant is `ReliantContext`, which provides a place to configure and persist dependencies.
+The main protocol in Reliant is `ReliantContext`, which provides a place to configure and persist dependencies.

 ```swift
 public protocol ReliantContext {